Hgy1014/scAGDE/README.md

 # Data Availability

-All the simulated and realistic datasets we used in our study can be download <a href="https://zenodo.org/records/11910314">here</a>.
+All the simulated and realistic datasets we used in our study, including the human brain dataset can be download <a href="https://zenodo.org/records/12176520">here</a>.

 # License